northeastern-rc/rc-public-documentation/docs/source/classroom/class_guide.md

 :::

 The sub-directory `staff/` will be populated with a folder for each of the following: instructors, co-instructors, and TAs.
 The `students/` sub-directory contains a folder for each student.
 And the `data/` sub-directory can be populated by those in staff but is read-only for students.
+Students only have permission to read into their own directories under `students/` and cannot view into another students space.

 All those in staff have read-write-execute permissions within the entirety of their courses directory, allowing them to store data, homework assignments, build conda environments, create new directories, etc, as they see fit.